 But you can infer at least his abilities from the trust that Tuah placed on him.
-I mean, you don't make the cut on the starting team for state business (and the sultan's personal business) if you don't have mad skills.
+I mean, you don’t make the cut on the starting team for state business (including the sultan’s personal business) if you don’t have mad skills.

 But Jebat acted first, and we will never know.

 WWKD: What Would Kasturi Do?

 The dichotomy of Tuah and Jebat still frames socio-political discourse even today.
 If not overtly, then subconsciously.
 The polarisation is between conservatives with unquestioning faith to leaders deemed to possess the right pedigree, and firebrand liberal types who hold nothing sacred simply on principle.

 But the bulk of Malaysians are actually a lot more like Kasturi.
 Most of us have practical skills, and spend our time doing useful things in society.
 We are teachers and doctors, engineers and builders, unseen though we are everywhere.
 And we are traders and inventors that no one knows about.
 We work internationally in business and humanitarian service, sometimes smashing records.
 And we make genuine friends across the world.
 And we are not into self-promotion, and we don’t make the news.

 And you know what?
 In this new political era, perhaps we would be better off if we stopped looking to both the Tuah and Jebat worldviews, and embrace Kasturi instead.

-*derhaka - a concept in the Malay worldview that traces back to our Hindu period, it is an act of disobedience or disrespect against the king, which carries an inseparable connotation of extreme treason.
+*derhaka – a concept in the Malay worldview dating back to our Hindu period; it is an act of treason against the king, who is inseparable from the nation itself.

 **comparisons can be made with the English archetypes of Sir Lancelot (Jebat?) and Sir Gawain (Tuah?), except that in the case of King Arthur’s Camelot, the betrayal by the king’s rock star warrior was real.
 A divergence in priorities can also be seen in that within the English/French view, the Lancelot archetype remains admired essentially because he’s cool, whereas Gawain, also a high ranking Knight, loyal to the end, and even with an adorable love story for how he got his feisty wife, is much less admired.